YaLTeR/bxt-rs/README.md

 The `CVars` module provides a safe zero-cost console variable abstraction.
 Only variables stored as globals can be registered in the engine to ensure their address doesn't change (as the engine stores a pointer to each registered variable).
 This allows to skip any allocations that would otherwise be necessary to keep the address stable.

+The `Commands` module provides safe console command helpers.
+A console command handler function can be wrapped with a `handler!` macro to have console command arguments automatically parsed and passed into the function with a usage string printed on argument count mismatch or parsing failure.

 ## Building and Usage

 At the moment only Linux is supported.